-Consultants included Dr. Juan Carlos T. Gonzales and Ms. Carme Irene Pelone (for birds), Dr. Arvin C. Diesmos (for amphibians), Mr. Yñigo del Pardo (for reptiles), and Dr. Grecebio Jonathan D. Alejandro and Mr.
+Consultants included

+Dr. Juan Carlos T. Gonzales

+and Ms. Carme Irene

+Pelone (for birds), Dr.

+Arvin C. Diesmos (for

+amphibians), Mr. Yñigo

+del Pardo (for reptiles),

+and Dr. Grecebio Jonathan

+D. Alejandro and Mr.

+Danilo N. Tandang (for plants).

-These specialists will analyze data from the expedition including information from previous field studies, to provide a comprehensive science-based synopsis that will strengthen the SINP dossier for nomination to the UNESCO World Heritage Sites.
+These specialists will analyze data from the expedition including information from previous field studies, to provide a comprehensive science-based synopsis that will strengthen the SINP dossier for nomination to the UNESCO World Heritage Sites